Statements on research data management in funding proposals

 The exact requirements may vary between programme lines ("actions").
 The following statements refer, in first place, to the Research and Innovation Action (RAI) and the Innovation Action (IA) since by far the most funding applications are filed in the scope of these two programme lines.

-• What kind of information on RDM do they demand and in which form?
+What kind of information on RDM do they demand and in which form?

 When writing the application you have to address the planned data management on no more than one page under point 1.2 (Methodology, p.
-8) in section B (Project proposal -Technical description) of the Standard Application Form (HE RIA, IA).
-In particular, you are required to indicate the types of data you work with, how you intend to comply with the FAIR principles and which resources (personell and funds) you budget for data processing and long-term archiving.
+9) in section B (Project proposal -Technical description) of the Standard Application Form (HE RIA, IA).
+In particular, you are required to indicate the types of data you work with, how you intend to comply with the FAIR principles and which resources (personnel and funds) you budget for data processing and long-term archiving.

 If your application is accepted, you also need to submit a data management plan within then first six month of the funding period.
 You are expected to update and complement this document regularly in the course of the project, at least towards the middle and the end of the funding period.
 Data underlying research results must be published open access "as early as possible", which generally means before the end of the funding period.

-• How extensive should the RDM statements in the application form and the DMP be?
+How extensive should the RDM statements in the application form and the DMP be?

 The information given in the application form may comprise up to one page.
 There is no such limit for the data management plan generated during the project, however.
 Its extend conforms to the requirements of your project.
 In case of interdisciplinary and multi-institutional joint projects you should calculate with no less then three pages, since you need to consider diverging local circumstances and disciplinary data management requirements.
 However, about ten pages are common.